 You must leave your waste and recycling out before 6am on the day of collection.
 It will be collected on the same day each week.

-If you have enough space at the front boundary of your property, this is where you should leave your waste and recycling for collection.
+If you have enough space at the front boundary of your property, you should leave your waste and recycling for collection there.
 Make sure your bins and sacks are clearly visible from the road and not obstructing the pavement.
 Sacks should be tied securely (preferably not blue sacks as these may be confused with our garden recycling sacks).